- Assistant Vice President

-The Dean of Students Office seeks to foster student development and help improve the quality of student life by addressing the varied needs and issues facing students.
+Welcome to the Dean of Students Office.
+We seek to foster student development and help improve the quality of student life by addressing the varied needs and issues facing students.

-The Dean of Students Office works to support students, faced with an unforeseen circumstance and may need to take time away from the College.
-Please review the options below to get started.
-To receive consideration, students are asked to provide documentation to verify the nature of their request via the Request for Assistance form.
+The Dean of Students Office works to support students faced with an unforeseen circumstance who may need to take time away from the College.

 Students should attend all class meetings and are responsible for all class work and assignments.
 At the beginning of each semester instructors will distribute a syllabus which may include attendance and/or class participation as a component of the course grade.
 Students who incur absences must take the initiative in determining from the instructor what work can be made up.

 All students who incur an extended absence (five consecutive days or more) should submit a request for assistance form to the Dean of Students Office so that a notice (not an excuse) can be sent to instructors.

 Observation of Religious Holidays

 As outlined in the academic policies and procedures manual, students missing classes, exams, or coursework due to an observance of religious holidays must be allowed to make up the outstanding work without academic penalty.
 Students are required to inform their instructors of their plans to observe a religious holiday in advance, so that the instructor and the student have sufficient time to plan for any necessary alternative arrangements.

 Time Away Request